lilinitsy/skele-raytracer/README.md

 # skele-raytracer
 Minimalist raytracer with global illumination via Monte-Carlo path-tracing support

+# Branches
+1. raytracer-original
+Parallelizing only the ray generation, such that there is only one ray devoted to one thread, and then each thread will in turn operate over all intersections.
+2. raytracer-shared-const-mem
+Using multiple threads for calculating collisions and the usage of shared / constant memory.
+3. raytracer-input-binning
+Use input binning.

 # Features
 Blinn-Phong shading with diffuse shading and specular highlights is featured.
 Reflections, refractions, and the fresnel effect are also included as per the Blinn-Phong shading model.